CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 Water damaged vehicles – what you need to know

-Weather events causing flooding and landslips have meant a significant increase in the number of water damaged vehicles.
+Weather events causing flooding and landslips also increase the risk of water damage to vehicles.
 Water damage can adversely affect a vehicle’s safety system components, so it’s important to be aware of the safety risks.
 Keep reading to find out how you can help to ensure impacted vehicles are safe to drive.

 The risks of water damage to a vehicle